YouTube Music Can Now Play Local Audio Files

 The feature is available in YouTube Music v.3.07.52 and is also currently available in the newer v.3.07.54, as spotted by Android Police.
-There's no mention of the feature in Google's changelog on the Google Play Store.
+There's no mention of the feature in the app's changelog on the Google Play Store.

 YouTube Music, YouTube Premium Launched in India, Pricing Starts at Rs.
 99 Per Month